News & Articles

 “Just try to be nice to people.”

-I thought of my grandmother the other day after reading about efforts by conservative Christian groups to get energized politically and engage in the “spiritual war” that people like Newt Gingrich and Rick Santorum say is underway.
-According to some of these fearful folks, Hell is just over the horizon, and the vehicle this nation is riding in is blindly headed right toward its fiery realm.
+I thought of my grandmother the other day after reading about the continuing efforts by conservative Christian groups to get energized politically and engage in the “spiritual war” they say is underway.
+According to some of these fearful folks, Hell is just over the horizon and the vehicle this nation is riding in is blindly headed right toward its fiery realm.

 That doesn’t sound nice to me.